theorod93/sCCA/README.md

-# sCCA
-Sparse Canonical Correlation Analysis
+# sparse Canonical Correlation Analysis (sCCA)

-Functions used in performing the analysis presented in the bioRxiv preprint performed as part of the CCA paper
+This repository presents all functions and processes performed for the analysis found in the bioRxiv preprint "Integrating multi-OMICS data through sparse Canonical Correlation Analysis for the prediction of complex traits: A comparison study", by T. Rodosthenous, V. Shahrezaei and M. Evangelou.

-(A) sCCA Functions
+## (A) sCCA Functions:
-  - ConvCCA
-  - RelPMDCCA
-  - PMDCCA was implemented through package (PMA)
-  - Multiple sCCA for ConvCCA and RelPMDCCA
+- ConvCCA on LASSO and SCAD penalties, for two or more input datasets
+- RelPMDCCA on LASSO and SCAD penalties, for two or more input datasets
+- Function in obtaining additional canonical pairs

+## (B) Simulation Analysis
-(B) Data generating models
+- Data generating models
-  - Simple (two or more)
-  - Single latent variable model (two or more)
-  - Covariance-based model
-(C) Simulation studies
-  - Performing them
-  - Obtaining results
-  - Measures: Corr, Loss, Angle, AUC
-  - Orthogonality and Sparsity
-(D) Data analysis
-  - Description of data
-  - Implementing sCCA on them
-  - Measures: Accuracy, Precision, Recall
-(E) Plots
-  - ROC curves
+- Performance assessment

+## (C) Data Analysis
-  - Boxplots
+- nutriMouse
-  - Scatter plots
+- cancerTypes